Water is a powerful element, necessary to fulfil your basic needs. But at times, it can be unpredictable.

 They can be backed up with dirt, needles, or rocks.
 Being stuffed with dirt means no proper drainage.
 You might not notice it during regular days, but it can be a huge problem during the rainy season.

 Therefore, you need them clog-free.
 Any potential clog can interfere with the water draining through the gutters and resulting in the rainwater moving to your home’s sides and causing even more damage.
-So get your gloves, a rake, and clean it now.
+So get your gloves, and a rake, and clean it now.

 6. Identify Water Source